-Camera drone have made it possible for nearly anyone to capture stunning aerial footage.
-Manufacturers are continuously pushing the boundaries of what these camera drone are capable of, and have come out with a slew of cool features.
-In this article we focus on the features that let the camera drone follow you in intuitive and creative ways.
+Camera drones have made it possible for nearly anyone to capture stunning aerial footage.
+Manufacturers are continuously pushing the boundaries of what camera drones are capable of, and with each release, have come out with a slew of cool new features.

-Examples of intelligent drone features include TapFly, Point of Interest and Follow Me.
-TapFly allows you to just tap a point on your screen to command your drone to fly smoothly in that direction.
-Point of Interest allows you to select a subject for the drone to circle automatically as you record stunning photos and videos.
-With Follow Me, the aircraft will automatically follow and shoot you.
+Smart drones often include features like TapFly, Point of Interest, and Follow Me.
+TapFly allows you to tap a point on your mobile device’s screen, commanding your drone to fly smoothly in that direction.
+Point of Interest allows you to select a subject, and then the drone circles it automatically, recording stunning photos and videos.
+With Follow Me, the aircraft automatically tracks you while filming or taking photos.

-All of these features give you the freedom to be as present with your activities as possible, as your drone gets the tricky filming aspects out of the way and enables you to record smooth aerial footage.
-So even if you or your subject is skiing, surfing, skating or cycling – you still have the potential to focus on creative recording elements while your drone follows you or your subject in unique and versatile ways.
+All of these features give you the freedom to be as natural and present with your activities as you possibly can.
+Simply let the drone do its thing by capturing you from the most magical of aerial perspectives.
+Even if you or your subject are skiing downhill, surfing waves, or riding bikes, with smart drones, you have the potential to focus on creative recording elements as your drone follows you in unique aerial ways.

-That being said, there are enough drones out there that shoot low quality footage and are difficult to control.
-Also, they may not have the capability to avoid obstacles while in environments with trees or power lines.
+That said, there are enough drones out there that shoot low-quality footage and are difficult to control.
+Also, they may not have the capability to avoid obstacles in environments with trees or power lines.

-For example, the first generation of the Follow Me mode is quite basic.
-Found in DJI’s Phantom 3 Series, it uses a Ground Station Controller with Follow Me GPS transmitter technology.
-This is not as stable or precise as in the newer generation of drones, and you best use these drones in wide open spaces.
+For example, the first iteration of the mode Follow Me was pretty basic and came with DJI’s Phantom 3 series.
+It used a Ground Station Controller with Follow Me GPS transmitter technology.
+However, this wasn’t as stable or precise as newer generations of drones and you kind of had to use these drones in wide open spaces.

-The newest generation of DJI drones offers a more intelligent Follow Me mode, that is better known as ActiveTrack.
-An advanced image recognition algorithm allows the drone to recognize and track an object, ranging from people to vehicles to pets, while keeping it in the frame.
-The drone even adjusts its flight dynamics based on the scenario to ensure smoother shots.
+The latest generation of DJI drones (Mavic Pro, Phantom 4 Pro, and Inspire 2) offer a more intelligent version of the Follow Me mode, which is better known as ActiveTrack.
+An advanced image recognition algorithm allows the drone to recognize and track objects ranging from people to vehicles and pets, all while keeping them in the frame.
+The drone even adjusts its flight dynamics based on the scenario for smoother shots.